Surviving Stroke: Helping to improving patient – doctor communication

 The information-rich brochures help patients understand more about their condition, be more actively involved in their treatment decisions and learn more about the important next steps to recovery.
 The brochures are also positively influencing communication between healthcare professionals and patients.

 “It’s proven great to have these books and be able to use them as a tool for raising awareness of stroke prevention and treatment among patients, caregivers and people interested in stroke.”

 President of the Croatian Stroke Society / Hrvatsko društvo za prevenciju moždanog udara

-The original brochures in English can be accessed here:
+The Stroke Association UK has provided the information and the original brochures in English can be accessed here:

-Based on feedback from patients and medics in the project’s hospitals, in 2019 SAFE made changes in a format used for these brochures, producing a collection of all five brochures in one specially designed wallet.
-The overarching title is ‘Surviving Stroke’ and the wallet has an ISBN number for each language version.
-All brochures remain the intellectual property of the Stroke Association UK, translated in accordance with their rules of standardisation and revision policy, assuring high quality, up-to-date material for stroke patients and their families and carers.
+Note: all brochures remain the intellectual property of the Stroke Association UK, translated in accordance with their rules of standardisation and revision policy, assuring high quality, up-to-date material for stroke patients and their families and carers.

-On this link you can find PDF versions in following languages: Greek (for Greece and Cyprus), Hungarian, Czech, Croatian, Serbian, Macedonian, Turkish, Ukrainian, Georgian, Spanish, Catalan, Polish, Slovakian and French.SAFE Angels Patient Books for Download
+The pack of five printed brochures are available in Angels-supported stroke units in the local language.
+On this link you can find PDF versions in following languages: Catalan, Croatian, Czech, French, Georgian, Greek (for Greece and Cyprus), Hungarian, Macedonian, Polish, Serbian, Slovakian, Spanish, Turkish and Ukrainian.SAFE Angels Patient Books for Download

 The Latvian language brochures were last updated in 2018.
 To access these PDF versions Latvian language, please click here.